d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 train_features, train_labels = read_voc_images(voc_dir, True)
 ```

 We draw the first five input images and their labels.
-In the label images, white represents borders and black represents the background.
-Other colors correspond to different categories.
+In the label images, white and black represent borders and  background, respectively, while the other colors correspond to different classes.

 ```{.python .input}
 n = 5